-For women, urinary continence is linked closely with the strength and condition of our pelvic floor muscles.
-A pelvic floor is a muscle group that supports the organs in the pelvis – including the bladder, uterus, and rectum – and plays a key role in maintaining both urinary and bowel continence, core stability, and sexual function.
+For women, urinary continence is closely linked with the strength and condition of their pelvic floor muscles.
+The pelvic floor is a muscle group that supports the organs in the pelvis – including the bladder, uterus, and rectum – and plays a key role in maintaining urinary and bowel continence, core stability, and sexual function.

-However, just like all muscles, the pelvic floor can become weakened; usually due to pregnancy, childbirth, ageing, and certain medical conditions.
-Though, the good news is that there are lots of things that you can do to strengthen your pelvic floor and boost your overall quality of life.
+However, just like all muscles, the pelvic floor can weaken; usually due to pregnancy, childbirth, ageing, and certain medical conditions.
+Though the good news is that there are many ways to strengthen your pelvic floor and boost your overall quality of life.

 1. Incorporate pelvic floor exercises into your routine